sg0703/React_Blog/README.md

 - [Google Sign-In (OAuth 2.0)](https://developers.google.com/identity/sign-in/web/sign-in)

 React Blog is fully functional in development and will be deployed shortly!
 Keep checking back to look for the deployed link.

+Future goals include:

+- Enabling comments
+- Ability to "like" posts
+- Viewing single posts on a separate page
+- Building a user database
+- Enabling registration / sign-in outside of the Google network

 ## Table of Contents